DandelionSprout/adfilt/README.md

 In any of these cases, create an issue in the "Issues" tab above, at which I'll attempt to resolve the issue, and will afterwards close the issue.
 Closure does not prevent you from posting further replies in the issue thread, if you find more information about the situation afterwards.

-Jeg forsikrer dere også om at det såklart er fullt mulig å kontakte meg på bokmål, nynorsk, dansk eller svensk, dersom dette er ønskelig for deg/dere.
+Jeg forsikrer dere også om at det såklart er fullt mulig å kontakte meg om adblock-listen på norsk bokmål, norsk nynorsk, dansk eller svensk, dersom dette er ønskelig for deg/dere.

 ————————————————————————————————————